amirrocker/KotlinMultiplatformMobile/README.md

 Note: serialization and sqldelight libraries are also used as plugins so the buildsystem (gradle) has access and use the libraries.

+After setting up the basic KMM framework by adjusting the gradle files, adding dependencies and set up the different source sets it was time to add the basic functionality code to the shared code.and